Bradley Wiggins

-Sir Bradley Marc Wiggins, CBE (born 28 April 1980) is a British former professional road and track racing cyclist, who competed professionally between 2001 and 2016.
+Sir Bradley Marc Wiggins (born 28 April 1980) is a British former professional road and track racing cyclist, who competed professionally between 2001 and 2016.
 He began his cycling career on the track, but later made the transition to road cycling.
+He enjoyed an illustrious career, highlighted by his historic victory in 2012 as the first British winner of the Tour de France.
+He became Great Britain’s most decorated Olympian, amassing eight medals across five Games, and remains the only rider in history to have won both World and Olympic titles on the track and the road.
+In 2015 he broke the world hour record with a distance of 54.526 kilometres.
+He has also won several other stage races, and won the Vélo d'Or in 2012.
+He received a Knighthood in 2013 for services to cycling.

 He won world titles in four disciplines (Madison, individual pursuit, team pursuit and road time trial), and Olympic gold in three (individual pursuit, team pursuit and road time trial).
 He is the only rider to have won both World and Olympic championships on both the track and the road as well as winning the Tour de France.
 He has worn the leader's jersey in each of the three Grand Tours of cycling and held the world record in team pursuit on multiple occasions.
 He won a gold medal at four successive Olympic Games from 2004 to 2016, and held the record as Great Britain's most decorated Olympian with 8 medals until Jason Kenny won his 9th in 2021.

 He is the only rider to win both the Tour de France and Olympic Gold in the same year, winning them a week apart in 2012.

 The son of the Australian cyclist Gary Wiggins, Wiggins was born to a British mother in Ghent, Belgium, and raised in London from the age of two.
 He competed on the track from the early part of his career until 2008.
 Between 2000 and 2008 he won ten medals at the track world championships, of which six were gold: three in the individual pursuit, two in the team pursuit and one in the madison.
 His first Olympic medal was a bronze in the team pursuit in Sydney 2000, before winning three medals including the gold in the individual pursuit at the Athens 2004, and two golds in the individual and team pursuit at the Beijing 2008.